 Things to note in Datadog’s numbers:

-• Those numbers are noticeably higher than those of peers in the SaaS ecosystem… so it would be reasonable to temper expectations and assume that Datadog’s numbers are aspirational
+are 16.1x and 14.4x, respectively.
+So a ~15x multiplier seems reasonable- Those numbers are noticeably higher than those of peers in the SaaS ecosystem… so it would be reasonable to temper expectations and assume that Datadog’s numbers are aspirational

-• Their % YoY Growth numbers indicate ~25% YoY growth
+numbers indicate ~25% YoY growth - Their

-• Their Free Cash Flow Margin (which isn’t the same as profitability but is an indicator of profitability) is ~30% so they’re likely pretty profitable
+(which isn’t the same as profitability but is an indicator of profitability) is ~30% so they’re likely pretty profitable

 Approximate your company’s ARR